20 Important Queer Movies Of The 20th Century

 13. Tongues United (1989)

-When it comes to seminal queer film, nothing captures the resistance against sexual and racial tensions with such fervent energy as Marlon Rigg’s Tongues Untied.
+When it comes to seminal queer movies, nothing captures the resistance against sexual and racial tensions with such fervent energy as Marlon Rigg’s Tongues Untied.
 Released as a collective response from black gay men to the AIDS crisis which ransacked black and gay communities in the 1980s — this documentary furiously confronted institutional and social ‘silence’ around a crisis that threatened black gay men with extinction.

 After the sexual revolution of the 1960s shifted the discussion surrounding sexuality from deviance to liberation, the AIDS crisis ushered in a renewed era of moral conservatism under the Thatcher and Reagan administrations in the UK and US.
 Stunningly shot and edited, with an overlapping, rhythmic soundtrack, Riggs’s self-proclaimed “experimental documentary” fuses elements of dance, poetry, and journalism to fully document the undocumented and silenced.